 Chemical & Biological Defense Programs

-Mr. Zachary Minter is a Senior Scientist for the Chemical and Biological Defense Programs at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Donald Huston is a Research Scientist for Chemical and Biological Defense Programs at the National Strategic Research Institute (NSRI) at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 Connect With NSRI

 As the DOD-designated University Affiliated Research Center (UARC) of U.S. Strategic Command and the University of Nebraska System, the National Strategic Research Institute (NSRI) delivers solutions for strategic deterrence and CWMD mission requirements gaps.
 Our rapid-response capabilities and efficient contracting vehicle can help federal government program managers meet critical research and development needs.
 Connect with us to learn more.